gvk/stitch-IL/Documentation.md

 ## Additional features:
 Sometimes you want to patch one method multiple times, but it is impossible to have the same method name twice:
-Solution: You can add "II" as a suffix to your methods to have multiple method patches:
+Solution: You can add `II` as a suffix to your methods to have multiple method patches:
 ```
 [PatchInformation(Offset = 137)]
 public static void onPlayUpdate() {}